culvertsoft/mgen/generating_source_code_tabs/running_the_compiler.md

 ---
 ---

-To run the MGen compiler, we simply call it from a shell:
+To run the MGen compiler, we simply call 'mgen' from a shell and pass the project file name as the first parameter:

     $..> mgen project.xml